abinit/abitutorials/README.md

     conda install --file ./requirements.txt

 Then, you might also like to install some other python packages, that are used in selected tutorials or for specific abipy commands.
-Among the list, graphviz and python-graphviz, in order to allow the full vizualization of figures in the tutorials, and pybtex if you want to extract references from CIF files .
+Among the list, graphviz and python-graphviz, in order to allow the full visualization of figures in the tutorials, and pybtex if you want to extract references from CIF files .

     conda install graphviz